Hypoglycemia and Diabetes

 How Can Parents Help?

-Nearly every child with diabetes will have an episode of hypoglycemia at times.
+Nearly every child with diabetes will have an episode of mild hypoglycemia at times.
+Rarely, an episode will be a serious emergency.
 You can help make this less likely, and be ready if it does happen.
 Here are some tips:

 - Follow your child’s diabetes care plan.
 This is the best way to keep their sugars in a healthy range.
 The plan will guide you on the timing of: